travis-ci/docs-travis-ci-com/user/notifications.md

   <img alt="Screenshot of sample Slack integration" src="http://s3itch.paperplanes.de/slackmessage_20140313_180150.jpg">
 </figure>

+### Notifications of PR builds

-Slack will be notified both for normal branch builds and for pull requests as well.
+By default, Slack will be notified both for push builds and pull request builds.
+The PR build notifications can be disabled with the following:

+    notifications:
+      slack:
+        on_build_requests: false

 ## Webhook notification